Deerby10/laravel-optional/documents/laravel_12.md

 ```php
 php artisan migrate: fresh
 ```
+Explain the reason for `php artisan migrate: fresh` instead of` php artisan migrate` when migrating .
+When adding a new column, the value of the added column will be `NULL` in the data already saved .
+However, since `user_id` contains the ID of the user who posted, do not allow NULL.
+Therefore, if you do `php artisan migrate` normally ,
+It is an error that the `user_id` column does not allow` NULL` .

+`php artisan migrate: fresh` deletes all tables and creates a new one.

 ##  Defining the relationship of Comment, User and Post
 Since a User can have multiple posts and comment, the relationship between the tables is ** one to many ** .